oracle-livelabs/oci/oci-stack-monitoring-peoplesoft/2configure-psft/configure-psft.md

 As part of this workshop, we will be using the standard DBSNMP user profile within Oracle Database for monitoring of the PeopleSoft application.
 Customers can choose to create a new monitoring user profile and assign necessary privileges.

+*Important*: To verify the monitoring user has the necessary grants, and apply any missing grants, execute the following PeopleSoft Scripts [here](https://www.oracle.com/webfolder/technetwork/manageability/stackmon/Stack_Monitoring_PeopleSoft_Scripts.zip).
+This approach is recommended as it checks for permissions and missing grants.

+In case, customers want to manually apply all the grants, they can follow the below process, copy the scripts and execute.

 1. Login to PeopleSoft server and connect to the Oracle Database, we need to connect to either the PDB or the CDB where the the application schema resides and provide the necessary privileges to the DBSNP user.
 Using SYS user, execute the below sql commands to grant necessary priviliges to the DBSNP user.